Facts & Figures

 - In Scotland in 2015, a total of 41,161 adults aged 16 years and over were admitted to hospital at least once with a wholly or partially attributable condition (6.4% of all admissions).
 Men were twice as likely to be hospitalised with an alcohol-attributable condition compared with women (8.8% and 4.3% respectively).
 27% of alcohol related admissions were for an unintentional injury.
 5

-- Alcohol was a factor in more than 3,705 deaths in 2015 among adults aged 16 years and over in Scotland, 6.4% of the total number of deaths.
-Men were almost twice as likely to die from an alcohol attributable condition in 2015 compared with women (8.8% and 4.3% respectively).
-28% of these alcohol attributable deaths were due to cancer.
+- Alcohol was a factor in more than 3,705 deaths in 2015 among adults aged 16 years and over in Scotland, 6.5% of the total number of deaths.
+Men were almost twice as likely to die from an alcohol-attributable condition in 2015 compared with women (8.4% and 4.7% respectively).
+28% of these alcohol-attributable deaths were due to cancer.
 5

-- In 2016, it is estimated that there were 240 fatal drink drive accidents in the UK.
+- In 2016, it is estimated that there were 240 people killed in drink drive accidents in the UK.
 1

 - Being impaired by alcohol is thought to be a contributory factor in 13% of pedestrian road deaths.
 6

-- In 59% of violent crime in Scotland, the victim said the offender was under the influence of alcohol.
+- In 2019/20 for violent crime in Scotland, 44% of victims said the offender was under the influence of alcohol.
 3

 - Alcohol misuse is a factor in 30% of suicides each year.

-- Among 16 – 24 year-olds in 2016 in Great Britain, 16% of men and 17% of women binge drink.
-That means an overwhelming majority of young adults (80% of both men and women) go out to enjoy themselves and socialise, not to get drunk.
+- Among 16 – 24 year-olds in 2018 in Great Britain, 20% of men and women report binge drinking in the past week.
+That means an overwhelming majority of young adults (80% of men and of women) go out to enjoy themselves and socialise, not to get drunk.
 7

 - Only 16% of 13 year-olds thought that it was ‘ok’ for someone their age to try getting drunk, but this increased to 49% of 15 year-olds.
 9